-Answer: Note the locations of big cities long ago.
+Answer: Look at the places that had big cities long ago.
 Most of these areas still have a lot of people.

 The conditions that led to population growth in ancient times - good soil, flat land, good trade connections, and so forth - have not changed.
 In Egypt, 80 million people now live in the Nile Valley.
 This is where the ancient pharaohs built their pyramids, thousands of years ago.